The Blue Ledges, NY

 After a mile of rolling terrain, the trail begins to descend to the river.
 You can hear the river for the better part a mile before you arrive at the ledges.

-We made better time than I thought and had the opportunity to see much of Adirondack rafting fleet pass before us.
+We made better time than I thought we would and had the opportunity to see much of the Adirondack rafting fleet pass before us when we arrived.

-We headed back around 2pm.
+We headed back up the trail around 2pm.
 The forest was beautiful.
 The air was clear and breezy and bug free.
 We fell into a bit of zen march by the end, tromping together, in unspoken synchrony.

 We were almost back to the car, and Neve asked if she could take some pictures of the water.
 I showed her how to “point and shoot.”
 She took four shots.
 I think this is my favorite.